-Friendliness: Americans can be very friendly to strangers, but this friendliness may come off as superficial, or not genuine, if you are not accustomed to this.
-For Americans, this friendliness is a polite gesture, but it may take longer for friendships to develop.
-Once a friendship develops with an American, the nature of that friendship, in terms of responsibility to each other, may be different from what you expect.
+Friendliness: Americans can be very friendly to strangers, but this friendliness may come off as superficial, or not genuine, if you are not used to this.
+For Americans, this friendliness is considered polite, but it may take longer for genuine friendships to develop.
+Once a friendship develops with an American, the nature of that friendship in terms of responsibility to each other, may be different from what you expect.
 While friends support each other, often a person’s individual needs or space may still take priority.

-Diversity: The United States is a multicultural country and you must treat all with tolerance and respect, regardless of race, religion, gender, sexuality, culture or ethnicity.
+Diversity: The United States is a multicultural country and one must treat all with tolerance and respect, regardless of race, religion, gender, sexuality, culture or ethnicity.
 It is important that while you are in the U.S. that you try to understand the environment you are living in, including the very complex history of race and cultural diversity.
-For some international students, coming to the U.S. may be the first time you are perceived as a minority, or through a cultural lens different than your own, in regards to race, ethnicity, religion, gender, sexual orientation or identity.
+For some international students, coming to the U.S. may be the first time you are perceived through a cultural lens different than your own, in regards to race, ethnicity, religion, gender, sexual orientation or identity.

 Language Support Services

 UCAELI offers full time ESL courses on the Storrs campus full time during summer and academic terms, as well as evening classes for current students during the academic year.